Midas List

 The Forbes Midas list is the annual ranking by Forbes magazine of the most influential and best-performing venture capital investors.
 Described by Kara Swisher as the "Oscars for venture capitalists in tech," the Midas List uses parameters that include the first-day market capitalization of IPOs and the opinions of a panel of experts.
+It also includes a Midas Seed list for ranking seed stage investors.

 The name alludes to the mythological King Midas, renowned for his ability to turn anything he touched into gold.
-Forbes partnered with venture capital fund TrueBridge Capital Partners to create the list from 2011 to 2016.
+Forbes partnered with venture capital fund TrueBridge Capital Partners to create the list.

+History

+The inaugural Midas List was published in the February 19, 2001 issue of Forbes.
+The print issue featured the top 50 names while the full list of 100 names was posted exclusively online.
+Carleen Hawn was the editor of the list and five staffers were credited as producers.

-Midas List Top 10, 2024
+Midas List Top 10, 2026

-According to Forbes, the top 10 venture capitalists in 2024 are as follows:
+According to Forbes, the top 10 venture capitalists in 2026 are as follows: